 Besides growing your company’s product portfolio, offering solar plus storage also increases a customer’s lifetime value.
 Forget just one battery — with stationary storage it’s easy to stack and add batteries to increase a system’s capacity.
 By providing these products alongside an incredible customer experience, you can ensure your homeowners turn to your sales team in order to upgrade storage, increase it, or attach it in the first place.

 If you need help delivering that customer experience, we can help.
-Here at Bodhi, we help solar installers build strong relationships with homeowners post-install to increase your brand’s memorability and awareness.
+Here at Bodhi, our solar business management software helps installers build strong relationships with homeowners post-install to increase your brand’s memorability and awareness.
 That way, when homeowners are looking to attach storage, find out more about V2G, or learn about electrification in general, they’ll turn to you — the installer that made their solar journey exciting and easy.

 If you’re looking to make those high CAC profitable by increasing your customer’s lifetime value, or want to find out more about how your company fits into the future of electrification, we’d love to talk to you!